Tywin Lannister

-Tywin Lannister is a fictional character in the fantasy series A Song of Ice and Fire by American novelist George R. R. Martin, and its television adaptation Game of Thrones.
+Tywin Lannister is a fictional character in the fantasy series A Song of Ice and Fire by American novelist George R. R. Martin and its television adaptation, Game of Thrones.
 He is introduced in A Game of Thrones (1996) and subsequently appears in A Clash of Kings (1998) and A Storm of Swords (2000).
-Tywin was portrayed by British actor Charles Dance in the HBO series, to critical acclaim.
+Tywin was portrayed by English actor Charles Dance in the HBO series to critical acclaim.

-Tywin is the ruthless patriarch of House Lannister of Casterly Rock, and father to twins Cersei and Jaime, and Tyrion.
-He is the Warden of the West and the Lord Paramount of the Westerlands, and was twice the Hand of the King, making him one of the most powerful political figures in Westerosi history.
-His cruelty towards his youngest son Tyrion, whom Tywin has despised since Tyrion's childhood for being a dwarf and killing his wife in childbirth, is a primary influence on Tyrion's character arc in both the novels and television show.
-Edward I served as an inspiration for Tywin.
+Tywin is the ruthless patriarch of House Lannister of Casterly Rock and father to twins Cersei and Jaime, and Tyrion.
+He is the Warden of the West and the Lord Paramount of the Westerlands and was twice the Hand of the King, making him one of the most powerful political figures in Westerosi history.
+His cruelty towards his youngest son, Tyrion, whom Tywin has despised since Tyrion's childhood for being a dwarf and killing his wife in childbirth, is a primary influence on Tyrion's character arc in both the novels and television show.
+Both Philip IV of France and Edward I of England served as inspirations for Tywin.

 Character overview

 Tywin is Lord of Casterly Rock, Shield of Lannisport, and Warden of the West.
-Born heir apparent to Lord Tytos Lannister, who was perceived as a weak and ineffectual leader and often ridiculed by his bannermen, and was known as "The toothless lion", Tywin developed an early distrust of mockery and laughter.
+Born heir apparent to Lord Tytos Lannister, who was perceived as a weak and ineffectual leader, often ridiculed by his bannermen, and was known as "the toothless lion", Tywin developed an early distrust of mockery and laughter.
 When the Lannister bannermen of Houses Reyne and Tarbeck eventually revolted against the Lannisters' rule, the 19-year-old Tywin led the Lannister army in defeating the rebellious vassals by exterminating their Houses.
 The song The Rains of Castamere was written as a tribute to the event.

-Tywin eventually married his first cousin Joanna.
+Tywin eventually married his first cousin, Joanna.
 When she died giving birth to their dwarf son Tyrion, it is said that "the best part of Tywin died with her".
 He never remarried.
 Tywin strongly resents Tyrion for Joanna's death.
 When Tywin discovered that the young Tyrion had secretly eloped and married Tysha, a peasant's daughter, he had Tyrion's marriage forcefully annulled, telling him that the entire love affair was a plot by Jaime to get Tyrion to lose his virginity, his love being nothing more than a hired prostitute.
 Tywin then had his guards gang-rape Tysha in front of Tyrion and forced Tyrion to rape her last.

 When Aerys II Targaryen became King of Westeros, he appointed Tywin Hand of the King, a position regarded as deputy and second-in-command to the King, making Tywin the second-most powerful man in the realm.
-Over the years, as Aerys became increasingly paranoid, he stopped trusting in Tywin, believing him to have become too powerful and appointed Tywin's eldest son Jaime to the kingsguard, robbing Tywin of his preferred heir.
-Thereafter, Tywin resigned as Hand of the King and returned to Casterly Rock.
+Over the years, as Aerys became increasingly paranoid, he stopped trusting in Tywin, believing him to have become too powerful.
+He appointed Tywin's eldest son Jaime to the kingsguard, robbing Tywin of his preferred heir.
+After that, Tywin resigned as Hand of the King and returned to Casterly Rock.